Indatus/gopher/README.md

 # Callbot

 A stand-alone PHP package for testing telecom dial-in apps.
 Callbot provides a simple CLI interface for making batches of test calls.
 It is configured to use Twilio out of the box, but can be configured to use any similar service.
+Credit to [brainwebb01](https://github.com/brianwebb01) for the original concept for this package.

 ## Installation